lude-bri/get_next_line_exam_03/README.md

 # get_next_line_exam_03

 In this exercise, we have to replicate the get_next_line function.

-Only 2 files required:
+Only 2 files are required:

 `get_next_line.c` and `get_next_line.h`